CHAPTER 2 (36 Hours Earlier)

 Today she had on a short skirt with vertical pleats that showed her thighs but didn’t even hint at unprofessional.
 She wore a white tank top underneath a thin, cream-colored sweater that laced up in the middle at the top, the top two holes empty and the strings hanging down.

 Her hair was long - down to the middle of her back, and a striking red color - not orange like you see on most Irish girls, but a deeper color, closer to red, but not the kind of red that looks like it’s a dye.

 Ugh was the thought/feeling John had every time he saw her.
 It was a combination of “I can’t believe how beautiful she is” and “there is no way I’d even have a shot with her.”

 He started fantasizing about what it would be like to be with her.
 He pictured himself lying next to her in bed, in some cool, renovated loft apartment in SOHO.

 It’s morning.
 The sun is shining through the floor-to-ceiling windows.
-John’s skimming The New York Times Magazine and Jordan is sipping on a coffee.
-Last night they had Spanish tapas at Toro in Chelsea, got a few steins at Houston Hall, then headed home for a night of lusty sex.
+John is skimming The New York Times Magazine and Jordan is sipping on a coffee.
+Last night they had Spanish tapas at Toro in Chelsea, got a few steins at Houston Hall, and then came home and had some pretty damn good sex.
 Jordan is the perfect mix.
-She’s sexy and uninhibited, but she’s also the girl next door - smart, funny, cute, kind-hearted, and the girl you want to bring home to meet mom.
+She’s beautiful and sexy... but she’s also the girl next door - smart, funny, quirky, cute, kind-hearted, and confident.
+She's the girl you want to bring home to meet mom.
 Jordan puts her coffee on the nightstand, wraps both arms around John’s neck and playfully kisses him on the cheek seven or eight times.
-She looks at him lovingly and said, “So, what should we…”
+She looks at him lovingly and says, “So, what should we…”